HugoMrth/sampleSize/README.md

 ### 2) Purpose

-Some sample size calculation are deemed
+Some sample size calculation are apparently deemed too basic to be implemented in 'pwr' and 'webPower' packages.
+This will help.